usgs/hazdev-broker/java/README.md

 See [here](../README.md) for additional information about the Kafka Docker image.

-Run the example producer, from the /java/dist/examples directory in a new window, run the command `java -jar ExampleProducer producer.config`.
+Run the example producer, from the /java/dist/examples directory in a new window, run the command `java -jar ExampleProducer.jar producer.config`.
 Please note that since the producer creates the example topic (default is "test"), the producer must be started first in this example.
 The example defaults to using the Kafka Docker image on localhost (edit the `bootstrap.servers` in  the producer.config if this is not true).

-To run the example consumer, from the /java/dist/examples directory in a new window, run the command `java -jar ExampleConsumer consumer.config`.
+To run the example consumer, from the /java/dist/examples directory in a new window, run the command `java -jar ExampleConsumer.jar consumer.config`.
 The example defaults to using the Kafka Docker image on localhost (edit the `bootstrap.servers` in  the consumer.config if this is not true).

 Type messages into the producer client window, and observe the messages reported